 The bureau issues permits and provides inspections in the area of building, boiler, electrical, elevator, mechanical, plumbing and manufactured housing.
 Inspections and monitoring visits are also performed on-site at premanufactured unit facilities.

-The bureau is also responsible for examination and licensing in the boiler, electrical, elevator, mechanical, and plumbing fields as well as licensing of manufactured home installers/servicers and retailers, and investigates consumer complaints against licensees.
+The bureau is also responsible for examination and licensing in the boiler, electrical, elevator, mechanical, and plumbing fields as well as licensing of mobile home parks and dealers, and investigates consumer complaints against licensees.

 The bureau reviews and approves local ordinances for approval to administer and enforce state construction codes.
 The bureau also reviews and processes complaints relating to local administration and enforcement of codes and conducts performance evaluations when complaints cannot be resolved or at the request of the local unit of government.

 The bureau registers local code officials and inspectors in the area of building, electrical, mechanical, and plumbing as required by Act 54, P.A.
 1986.
 The law also provides authority for the bureau to approve instructors, courses, and tests for education and training programs.